alaTest Sites

 320 reviews

 alaTest has collected and analyzed 320 reviews of Nintendo Switch Lite (2019).
-The average rating for this product is 4.7/5, compared to an average rating of 4.1/5 for other Game Consoles for all reviews.
-Reviews about the game selection and design are generally positive.
-The size and portability also get good opinions, whereas many are negative about the reliability and price.
+The average rating for this product is 4.7/5, compared to an average rating of 4.2/5 for other Game Consoles for all reviews.
+People really like the game selection and design.
+The size and portability also get good opinions, but some have doubts about the reliability and price.

 usability, portability, size, design, game selection